Werewolf: The Apocalypse

-Werewolf: The Apocalypse is a role-playing game from the Classic World of Darkness line by White Wolf Publishing.
+Werewolf: The Apocalypse is a role-playing game of the Classic World of Darkness game series by White Wolf Publishing.
 Other related products include the collectible card games named Rage and several novels (including one series).
 In the game, players take the role of werewolves known as "Garou".
 These werewolves are locked in a two-front war against both the spiritual desolation of urban civilization and supernatural forces of corruption that seek to bring the Apocalypse.
-Game supplements detail the other shape-shifters.
+Game supplements detail the other therianthropic shape-shifters, known as the "Fera" or "Changing Breeds".

 Along with the other titles in the World of Darkness, Werewolf was discontinued in 2004.
 Its successor title within the Chronicles of Darkness line, Werewolf: The Forsaken was released on March 14, 2005.
-A fifth edition is in development.

 The books have been reprinted since 2011 as part of the "Classic World of Darkness" line.
 A series of 48-page comic books was published quarterly beginning in November 2001 by Moonstone Books.

 Premise

-The basic premise of the game is that the player characters are garou, or werewolves, who have undergone some training and succeeded in a rite of passage.
+The basic premise of the game is that the player characters are Garou, or werewolves, who have undergone some training and succeeded in a rite of passage.
 After this, they advance in rank by working together to gain fame.

+The five main forms of the Garou are: Homid (human), Glabro (wolfman), Crinos (war-form), Hispo (near-wolf) and Lupus (wolf).

 The game takes place in a fictional world where werewolves, vampires, and other legendary creatures secretly live beside humans.
 This setting is a dark reflection of the real world filled with corruption, apathy, violence, and hopelessness.
 The setting is also described as "Gothic-Punk."

-The garou battle to maintain this world before all the negativity leads to a total collapse, the titular "apocalypse."
+The Garou battle to maintain this world before all the negativity leads to a total collapse, the titular "apocalypse".
 They hide it from the public eye and live in secret from humanity in general.
-In their war, the garou often hunt down and kill humans and supernatural creatures that either actively pursue the apocalypse or unwittingly contribute to it, due to their parasitic nature.
-This includes fallen garou, vampires, evil spirits, mages, and humans (and other creatures) possessed by demons.
-In doing so, the garou regard themselves as the immune system of the planet.
+In their war, the Garou often hunt down and kill humans and supernatural creatures that either actively pursue the apocalypse or unwittingly contribute to it, due to their parasitic nature.
+This includes fallen Garou, vampires, evil spirits, mages, and humans (and other creatures) possessed by demons.
+In doing so, the Garou regard themselves as the immune system of the planet.

-Other themes of the game include the inability of the garou to live as humans, although they were born in human form due to "the curse;" and interaction with spirits that are separated from the physical world in a realm that the garou can enter.
+Other themes of the game include the inability of the Garou to live as humans, although they were born in human form due to "the curse"; and interaction with spirits that are separated from the physical world in a realm that the Garou can enter.
 This is part of an ornate game mythology.